Apple Cider Vinegar Rinse Concentrate: Summer Rain

 Directions For Whole Head Rinse: NEVER use undiluted Vinegar on your hair.
 Our hair rinse is pure ACV and must be diluted.

-- Add 8 ounces of Warm water to Squeeze* or spray Bottle
+- Add 8 ounces (237 ml) of warm water to Squeeze Bottle,* Spray Bottle, or measuring cup

 - Pour or spray through wet hair after shampooing